What Is a Joint Loan?

 What to consider before applying for a joint loan

 Before you take on a debt with another person, Cieniewicz recommends speaking with the other borrower to make sure you both have a clear understanding of who will be responsible for paying the loan.
-For example, who will make each monthly payment, and when?
+For example, who will make each monthly payment, and when will it be made?

 “If you're a co-borrower, you're both named on the loan, both have access to the loan dollars and are both equally responsible for its repayment,” he said.

 Also, consider whether you might be better off with a different borrowing situation altogether.
-If you're in a new romantic relationship, you may want to borrow on your own and avoid joint loans until you're sure your relationship will stand the test of time.
-If a friend asks you to be a co-borrower, think long and hard about what you're risking and if you're willing to lose the relationship if something goes wrong.
+If you’re in a new romantic relationship, you may want to borrow on your own and avoid joint loans until you’re sure your relationship will stand the test of time.
+Similarly, if a friend asks you to be a co-borrower, consider carefully what you’re risking and whether you’re willing to lose the relationship if something goes wrong.

 » MORE: Best ways to borrow money